Your Girl: Composition

 Two minutes and forty-six seconds in length, "Your Girl" is the shortest song on The Emancipation of Mimi.
 Critics described it as a slow jam and a power ballad.
 Carey wrote the song with Marc Shemer, who also produced it with her under the stage name Scram Jones.
 The production took place at several locations in New York City.
 Dana Jon Chapelle and Brian Garten engineered the song with assistance from Rufus Morgen at Honeywest Studios.
 After Pat "Pat 'Em Down" Viala mixed it at Right Track Studios, Herb Powers mastered "Your Girl" at The Hit Factory.
 It features background vocals from Carey and Mary Ann Tatum.

 "Your Girl" contains a sample from the 2003 Adeaze song "A Life with You", written and performed by New Zealanders Feagaigafou and Logovi'i Tupa'i.
 It incorporates the acoustic guitar part from "A Life with You" and speeds up a few lines of the duo's voices in the chorus.
 Scram Jones obtained clearance after performing at a party for Dawn Raid Entertainment, the record label to which Adeaze was signed.
 The arranger and guitarist of "A Life with You", Dominique Leauga, was not credited in Carey's release for his contributions.

 The lyrics concern Carey confidently addressing a prospective lover.
 She conveys this through her singing by using belting, a full-throated technique common in musical theatre.
 Carey further expresses this confidence with lines like "I'm gonna make you want to get with me tonight" and assures him she will "put naughty thoughts into your mind".
 For Pitchforks Julianne Escobedo Shepherd, the focus is on her assertiveness rather than a relationship.
 In The New York Times, Jon Pareles stated she uses an impersonal delivery.
 Carey described the song as "innocent, yet still a bit grimy".

 Critics interpreted the composition's influences differently.
 According to Clayton Smales of the Townsville Bulletin, "Your Girl" is a pop-leaning song.
-Guy Blackman of The Sunday Age felt it has a "down-tempo disco feel", and Sal Cinequemani of Slant Magazine said it draws from the Motown sound.
+Guy Blackman of The Sunday Age felt it has a "down-tempo disco feel", and Sal Cinquemani of Slant Magazine said it draws from the Motown sound.
 Slezak stated the chorus contains gospel influences; The Jakarta Posts Tony Hotland thought jazz and soul elements were present.
 Joey Guerra likened "Your Girl" to a retro soul record in the Houston Chronicle and Nick Marino called it "a simple old-school jam" in The Atlanta Journal-Constitution.
 Escobedo Shepherd said it was "based on the Kanye [West]-style, sped-up soul record trend that was aflame at the time" of recording.
 Todd Burns of Stylus Magazine also thought the production was influenced by West, and BBC Music writer Adam Webb viewed it as a revision of the "classic soul sound" common in Carey's previous work.